 Can I get accommodations for my child at school?

 Currently misophonia is not a diagnosis that many teachers or school personnel are familiar with.
-However, we offer a booklet for schools that you can use to help explain misophonia to your child’s school.

 What are the accommodations that a parent should ask for?